- AARP - http://blog.aarp.org -

 The drape of a scarf, an elegant cape, the perfect jacket or sweater – the French women I saw were always sexy and feminine as they strutted their stuff down the Avenue Montaigne.
 They all seemed to own simple, elegant basics and that one special piece that gave them their own individual style and flair.
 Why can’t American women over 50 have this, too?
 That’s my mission.

-I love my dark blue Uniqlo jeans ($39.90) and Target Merona dresses ((check out the video below of me with my favorite little black Merona dress which was $29.99!), cardigans (at $19.99 each it’s hard not to buy one in almost every color), and t-shirts, but I’m getting a little bored and have been looking for a few new things for the fall.
-I’ve found that adding separates from MarlaWynne to my basics—like the jackets and slim, stretchy pants —are exactly what I’ve been looking for to put a little extra zing into my wardrobe.
+I love my dark blue Uniqlo jeans ($39.90) and Target Merona dresses, cardigans (at $19.99 each it’s hard not to buy one in almost every color), and t-shirts, but I’m getting a little bored and have been looking for a few new things for the spring and summer.
+I’ve found that adding separates (like from MarylaWynne) to my basics-like the jackets and slim, stretchy pants -are exactly what I’ve been looking for to put a little extra zing into my wardrobe.
 The really great thing about this line, too, is you can wear everything to work, a trip to the museum and lunch with the girls, or dinner out.
 Easy, elegant, sexy and anything but frumpy.

 Having a basic wardrobe is essential, but there’s a world of fantastic fashion out there, and your personal style should be your guide.
 The good news is that more and more designers and retailers are starting to realize that women over 50 are a pretty powerful bunch, so stay tuned.
 The most important thing is this: pick a look that reinforces your confidence and sexiness, put it on, and then go out and live your life.
 Don’t worry so much about what you look like; we did too much of that in our younger – and more insecure – years.
 Now, we should enjoy ourselves and not waste time overthinking every fashion choice.